PHPWatch/WordPress-Clear-Logout/readme.txt

 == Description ==

-This plugin ensures that when users of your web site (including site administrators), the browsers are instructed to clear all residue such as cookies and caches to enhance the security.
+This plugin ensures that when users of your website (including site administrators), the browsers are instructed to clear all residue such as cookies and caches to enhance the security.

 [`Clear-Site-Data` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data) is sent when a user logs out, which supported browsers will react by removing all existing cookies, cache, and other storage.
 It will **not** remove saved passwords, permissions, adblocker rules, and other data that are supposed to be permanent.